satuhearty/tvsunnah-podcast/_posts/why-should-we-believe-in-god/2017-09-22-why-this-subject-part-1.md

 podcast: why-should-we-believe-in-god
 permalink: podcast/why-should-we-believe-in-god/:title
 image: assets/images/pic03.jpg
+description: Why does this subject matter?
+Yusuf Estes explains why this subject is such crucial for every human being.
 ---

-Why does this subject matter?
-Yusuf Estes explains why this subject is such crucial for every human being.